govau/service-manual/content/standard/2-multidisciplinary-team/how.md

 ---
 layout: text/textblock
 ---
-This criterion applies through [all service design and delivery stages](/service-design-delivery-process).
+This criteria applies through [all service design and delivery stages](/service-design-delivery-process).
 The composition of the team will change depending on the stage and need.
 You must be able to:

 - describe your digital delivery team - it should have, or easily get, the following roles, as relevant to your service
     - service manager